 - Making an appointment whenever possible.

-- Being on time for your appointment at the Health Center and cancelling when necessary so that another patient can be seen during that time.
+- Being on time for your appointment at the health center and canceling when necessary so that another patient can be seen during that time.

 - Providing a complete and accurate medical history as well as current concerns by: